13th July 2015

 - Why they approached you in particular

-- The problems they needed addressing or the work they needed doing
+- The problems they needed to address or the work they needed to do

 - Your approach to their problem, and how or why you came up with this particular solution